- Heartburn Slideshow: Foods to Eat, Foods to Avoid

 PPIs are potent inhibitors of acid secretion from the stomach.
 They are effective in relieving heartburn and healing esophageal inflammation (esophagitis) and esophageal ulcers that are induced by acid reflux.
 The PPIs are well tolerated with few side effects.
-After stopping these medications, however, symptoms of acid reflux usually recur, sometimes with increased intensity.
-This increase in symptoms occurs, in part, because of a rebound hypersecretion of acid, which is a response (secreting extra acid) that is prompted by recovery from the inhibition of secretion of acid by the PPI.
+After stopping these medications, symptoms of acid reflux usually recur, sometimes with increased intensity.
+This increase in symptoms occurs, in part, because of a rebound secretion of acid (acid hypersecretion), which is a response prompted by recovery from the inhibition of secretion of acid by the PPI.

 The main point to remember about PPIs is that patients should never abruptly stop them.
 When PPIs are discontinued, the dose should be gradually decreased (tapered).
-Tapering the dose minimizes the rebound hypersecretion that can occur when PPIs are stopped; thus if a patient is hospitalized and cannot eat (or take pills), intravenous acid-suppressing drugs at higher doses should be given.
-Also, gradual lowering (tapering) of the dose of PPIs should be done when these drugs are to be discontinued after fundoplication (anti-reflux surgery) operations for GERD.
+Tapering the dose minimizes the rebound hypersecretion that can occur when PPIs are stopped.
+If a patient is hospitalized and cannot eat (or take pills), intravenous acid-suppressing drugs at higher doses should be given.
+Gradual lowering (tapering) of the dose of PPIs should be done when these drugs are to be discontinued after fundoplication (anti-reflux surgery) operations for GERD.